Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Discussion

+Neural decompilation is a difficult task. \realtype's UDTs average a size of 17.6, making predicting them correctly---even just the types and order of the fields---extremely challenging.
+This impacts correctness across multiple metrics; even relaxed dependency equivalence scores are below 30\% on the full \realtype test set.
+However, actual semantic equivalence likely exceeds what these metrics suggest, as functions can be semantically equivalent without structural identity, and the metrics are generally designed to prefer soundness.
+The true rate of semantic equivalence is likely higher than these metrics suggest.
+That said, \idioms significantly outperforms prior work despite these challenges, using both conservative sound metrics like structural equivalence, or the \exebench test cases that evaluate partial correctness.

+Code that is structured in the same way as the original (something these metrics implicitly measure) is a positive sign about model performance in general, and likely useful in practice.
+Indeed, code \emph{improvement} in the form of better naming or structure is a key potential benefit, and \idioms also achieves state-of-the-art performance here.
+Name prediction accuracy is limited in part by the metric's strict matching requirements.
+Note that many acceptable name variations exist (e.g., \cinline{length} vs. \cinline{len} vs. \cinline{size}), which name accuracy will not recognize.
+Relaxing metrics to allow common aliases could yield more optimistic results.
+Meanwhile, type accuracy scores (30-40\% for \idioms) at least partially reflect inherent ambiguities in primitive type sizes, as well as the prevalence of UDTs (26.4\% of \realtype variables).
+Indeed, the latter fact explains most of the type accuracy performance differences observed between the \realtype and \exebench evaluaions.

+The source of difficult in neurally decompiling real code can often be traced back to UDTs.
+However, fundamentally, it is also difficult to \emph{evaluate} acceptability, which boils down to questions like semantic equivalence or variable name quality.
+Our results should further motivate ongoing efforts to iterate on good design, datasets, and metrics for improvements in neural decompilation.

-A key threat to validity with most work involving large language models is data leakage through pretraining.
-The training sets for most LLMs are not public, but they usually consists of large quantities of text scraped from the internet, including code from GitHub; our dataset is also derived from GitHub.
+\textbf{Limitations and Threats.} A key threat to validity with most work involving large language models is data leakage through pretraining.
+Most LLMs include code from GitHub, from which we also draw \realtype.
 Despite this, we think the risk of data leakage is small.
-Relatively little decompiled code is found on GitHub or on the internet in general; models will likely be unfamiliar with it.
-Further, the key function that a neural decompiler must learn is the \emph{mapping} between decompiled and original code; there is likely even less of this data used in pretraining.
+Relatively little decompiled code is found on GitHub or on the Internet in general, never mind the crucial decompiled-to-original mapping needed for neural decompilation; models are likely unfamiliar with it.

-In this work, we only consider unoptimized (\cinline{-O0}) code.
-Several existing pieces of work consider different levels of optimization in neural decompilation or related tasks~\cite{llm4decompile,nova,varbert,dirty,slade}.
-They generally find that optimizations cause a small-to-moderate decrease in efficacy.
-Considering optimizations would have lead to a combinatorial explosion in the number of models to train and evaluate (4 experiments $\times$ 5 architectures/sizes $\times$ 4 optimization levels), exceeding our computation budget.
-Rather than reconfirm a generally well-understood phenomenon, we opted to show the generalizability of our results across models of different architectures and sizes.
-However, it is possible that optimizations make recovering UDTs specifically particularly difficult.
-We leave this to future work.